openstack-archive/senlin/doc/source/user/policy_types/zone_placement.rst

 Node Distribution
 ~~~~~~~~~~~~~~~~~

-After a zone placement polic is attached to a cluster and enabled, all future
+After a zone placement policy is attached to a cluster and enabled, all future
 node creations (by cluster scaling for example) will trigger an evaluation of
 the policy.
 Similarly, a node deletion action will also trigger an evaluation
 of it because the policy's goal is to maintain the node distribution based on